azerion/bluestack-sdk-ios/upgrading.md

 # upgrading SDK

+## Upgrading to 4.0.0
+ -  The BlueStack SDK version 4.0.0 is coming in Febrary 2022 with a few major changes ,This guide outlines these changes and the best practices to bring your app up to date with our latest SDK  [migrationV4.0.0] .

+ - Use new [BlueStack-SDK] + *Adapter.xcframework
+ - Use new [MAdvertiseLocation-v3.0.3]
+ - Use new FacebookAudience 6.9.0
+ - Use new DFP 9.0.0 version [GoogleMobileAds.xcframework]
+ - Use new AmazonPublisherServicesSDK 4.3.1
+ - Use new Smart-Display-SDK 7.15.0
+ - Use new CriteoPublisherSdk 4.5.0
+ - Use new OguryAds (OgurySdk) 2.0.0
+ - Use new MAdvertiseCMP  v58

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

 ## Upgrading to 3.3.5